lukejagodzinski/meteor-astronomy-docs/docs/getting_started.md

 You're ready to go.

-**Creating a first class**
+**Creating the first class**

-We'll start from showing the simplest possible class implementation.
+We'll start by showing the simplest possible class implementation.

 ```js
 Posts = new Mongo.Collection('posts');